simionrobert/cloud-signature-consortium/README.md

     csc-server --user "username" --pass "password"
     csc-server
 ```
+Now you have a fully functional CSC server and you should be able to run the tests provided in [Running the tests](#running-the-tests)

 ## Configuration
 You can also set default options in the `%userprofile%\AppData\Roaming\npm\node_modules\csc-server\config\config.json` configuration file.